MonikaKhvesko15/Final_project/README.md

 ##### 3. Administrator

-The administrator fills the site with books, changes their description if necessary, reviews orders, manages users and librarians.
+The administrator fills the site with books, changes their description if necessary, manages users and librarians.

     Functionality: